 For your convenience, you can also access signs and flyers for posting in offices and workplaces here:

-Dealing with violations of health and safety guidelines
+Dealing with violations of COVID protocols

 UCLA is focused on developing of a collaborative community of compliance to help reduce the spread of COVID-19.
 Supervisors and department heads should remember to remind employees to complete the daily Symptom Monitoring Survey, to wear masks at all times in the office and to follow other campus protocols.
-Those employees who might arrive at work without a mask should be offered one.

 A determination will be made whether an employee’s violation was willful or not.
 Employees with willful violations, repeated violations or violations believed to have resulted in COVID-19 infections will face disciplinary measures up to and including exclusion from campus.